-FECA's Florida Legislative Report February 21, 2020
+FECA's Florida Legislative Report March 6, 2020

-This week, HB 7099, Essential State Infrastructure, was heard in the House State Affairs Committee and now aligns with SB 7018.
-The bill would require FDOT, in coordination with other entities, to develop and adopt a master plan for EV Charging Stations on the state highway system.
-The bill would level the playing field by requiring FDOT and local government authorities to process and act upon applications for electric utility permits in ROWs in the same timeframe as applications filed by wireless companies.
-In addition, the bill would allow owners of agricultural lands to allow both public and private linear facilities in conservation easements.
+This week, SB 7018, Essential State Infrastructure, passed the Senate Floor with an amendment.
+The amendment aligned the Senate bill with the House bill by allowing the Florida Department of Transportation (FDOT) to be the lead agency, in coordination with other entities, to develop and adopt a master plan for EV Charging Stations on the state highway system.
+In addition, the bill would level the playing field by requiring FDOT and local government authorities to process and act upon applications for electric utility permits in ROWs in the same timeframe as applications filed by wireless companies.
+Further, the bill would allow owners of agricultural lands to allow both public and private linear facilities in conservation easements.
+SB 7018 is likely to come up in the House next week for final passage.